 Western juniper plants are able to reproduce both sexually and asexually.
 When reproducing sexually, western juniper plants produce both male and female cones on the same plant.
 The male cones produce pollen which is then transferred by the wind to the female cones, where it fertilizes the ovules.
 Once fertilized, the ovules develop into seeds that are dispersed and germinate in new areas.

-See also What is weeping willow Plant
+See also What is Wasabia Japonica Plant

 When reproducing asexually, western juniper plants use vegetative propagation to produce offspring from the parent plant.
 This can occur through processes such as layering, rhizomes and cuttings.
 Layering occurs when branches of the parent plant are bent down to touch the soil and covered with soil, which encourages roots to form at that point.
 Rhizomes are underground stems that spread out from the parent plant and grow horizontally in all directions, sending up shoots that can form new plants at each node.
 Cuttings involve snipping off sections of branch from the parent plant and placing them in soil or water to encourage root formation.
 All of these methods allow western juniper plants to reproduce without any help from external pollinators or fertilizers.